 Growing up, I wanted to make the world a better place.
 And I dreamed of having my own coffee shop someday.

-I’m Ivy Alvarado, and now I’m 26 years old.
+Hi.
+I’m Ivy Alvarado, and now I am 28 years old.
 My dreams weren’t shattered the day I collapsed, but they were postponed—until now.
-Everything in my life so far has led me to my new, revised dream—to have a vegetarian food truck: Plant Ivy Catering: Better Burgers for the Planet, which will allow me to support myself and help others.
+Everything in my life so far has led me to my new, revised dream—to have a vegetarian food truck: Plant Ivy: Better Burgers for a Healthy Planet, which will allow me to support myself and help others.

 Some doctors thought it wouldn’t be possible, but after my coma, I managed to finish high school and take classes at Cuesta College.
 With the support of family, friends, and the community, I’ve spent ten years in difficult sometimes painful— physical, occupational, and speech therapy.
 Visit ivyalvarado.blogspot.com.